Relationship addiction: signs, causes, and treatment

 What are the relationship addiction treatment options?

-• Cognitive behavioral therapy (CBT): Through CBT, individuals learn to challenge irrational beliefs, such as the need for constant validation, and develop healthier ways of thinking and behaving in relationships.
-Furthermore, this treatment program emphasizes the need to establish self-esteem and foster independence in order to escape the vicious cycle of relationship addiction.
+- Cognitive behavioral therapy (CBT): Through CBT, individuals learn to challenge irrational beliefs, such as the need for constant validation, and develop healthier ways of thinking and behaving in relationships.
+Furthermore, CBT emphasizes the need to establish self-esteem and foster independence in order to escape the vicious cycle of relationship addiction.

-• Dialectical behavior therapy (DBT): DBT helps people control intense emotions, lessen impulsive conduct, and enhance interpersonal effectiveness by fusing cognitive behavioral therapy with mindfulness practices.
-Through DBT, people learn how to create boundaries in relationships, communicate in a healthy way, and tolerate distress.
-Their inclination to grow emotionally reliant on a partner is lessened by using this strategy, which likewise assists them in creating more stable, harmonious partnerships.
+- Dialectical behavior therapy (DBT): DBT helps people control intense emotions, lessen impulsive conduct and enhance interpersonal effectiveness by fusing cognitive behavioral therapy with mindfulness practices.
+Through DBT, people learn how to create boundaries in relationships, communicate in a healthy way and tolerate distress.
+One’s inclination to grow emotionally reliant on a partner is lessened by using DBT, assisting in creating more stable, harmonious partnerships.

-• Pharmacological interventions: Love addiction (LA) does not currently have a recognized pharmacological treatment, although given the condition’s similarity to other psychological disorders, a few drug classes are potentially relevant.
-For instance, in certain situations, antidepressants and mood stabilizers may be helpful in treating symptoms of obsession and impulsivity, as per a 2018 article from The European Journal of Psychiatry titled, “Treatment of love addiction: Current status and perspectives.”
+- Pharmacological interventions: Relationship addiction does not currently have a recognized pharmacological treatment, although given the condition’s similarity to other psychological disorders, a few drug classes are potentially relevant.
+For instance, in certain cases, antidepressants and mood stabilizers prove helpful in addressing symptoms of obsession and impulsivity, according to a 2018 review article by M. Sanches and V.P.
+John, titled “Treatment of Love Addiction: Current Status and Perspectives.”

 Is relationship addiction treated in rehab?